Lou Gehrig: Later life

 Gehrig played his last game for the Yankees on April 30, 1939.
-On July 11 of that year, he appeared at the All-Star Game at Yankee Stadium as the AL team captain, officially on the roster as a reserve player, exchanging lineup cards prior to the game.
+On July 11, he appeared at the All-Star Game at Yankee Stadium as the AL team captain, officially on the roster as a reserve player, exchanging lineup cards prior to the game.

 Following his retirement from baseball, Gehrig wrote, "Don't think I am depressed or pessimistic about my condition at present."
 Struggling against his ever-worsening physical condition, he added, "I intend to hold on as long as possible and then if the inevitable comes, I will accept it philosophically and hope for the best.
 That's all we can do."

-In October 1939, Gehrig accepted Mayor Fiorello La Guardia's appointment to a ten-year term as a New York City parole commissioner (Gehrig had moved from New Rochelle to Riverdale to satisfy a residency requirement for the job) and was sworn into office on January 2, 1940.
+In October 1939, Gehrig accepted Mayor Fiorello La Guardia's appointment to a ten-year term as a New York City parole commissioner.
+Gehrig had moved from New Rochelle to Riverdale to satisfy a residency requirement for the job, and was sworn into office on January 2, 1940.
 The Parole Commission commended Gehrig for his "firm belief in parole, properly administered", stating that he "indicated he accepted the parole post because it represented an opportunity for public service.
 He had rejected other job offers—including lucrative speaking and guest appearance opportunities—worth far more financially than the $5,700 a year commissionership."
 Gehrig visited New York's correctional facilities but insisted that the visits not be covered by news media.
 (Note: In appointing Gehrig as a parole commissioner, LaGuardia said, "I believe he will be not only a capable, intelligent commissioner but that he will be an inspiration and a hope to many of the younger boys who have gotten into trouble.
 Surely the misfortune of some of the young men will compare as something trivial with what Mr. Gehrig has so cheerfully and courageously faced.")

 Gehrig continued to go regularly to his City Hall office until a month before his death.
 He was often helped by his wife Eleanor, who would guide his hand when he had to sign official documents.
 When Gehrig's deteriorating physical condition made it impossible for him to continue, he quietly resigned from the position about a month before his death.